Cascades in the dynamics of affine interval exchange transformations: Introduction.

+The proof is a rather straightforward corollary of the dynamical description.
+We prove that the limit set of $\V$ is actually the same as the one of $\Gamma$, and conclude using some elementary geometric arguments to prove that these groups are equal. \\

-We are grateful to Bertrand Deroin for his encouragements and the interest he has shown in our work.
-We are also very thankful to Pascal Hubert for having kindly answered the very many questions we asked them, to Nicolas Tholozan for interesting discussions around the proof of Theorem \ref{veechgroup1} and to Matt Bainbridge for pointing out a mistake in Proposition \ref{nb cylinders}.
+\paragraph*{\bf Acknowledgements.} We are grateful to Bertrand Deroin for his encouragements and the interest he has shown in our work.
+We are also very thankful to Pascal Hubert for having kindly answered the very many questions we asked him, to Vincent Delecroix, to Nicolas Tholozan for interesting discussions around the proof of Theorem \ref{veechgroup1} and to Matt Bainbridge.